python/cpython/Doc/library/socket.rst

    :const:`SOCK_DGRAM`, :const:`SOCK_RAW` or perhaps one of the other ``SOCK_``
    constants.
-The protocol number is usually zero and may be omitted or in the case where the address family is :const:`AF_CAN` the protocol should be one of :const:`CAN_RAW`, :const:`CAN_BCM` or :const:`CAN_ISOTP`.
-If *fileno* is specified, the other arguments are ignored, causing the socket with the specified file descriptor to return.
+The protocol number is usually zero and may be omitted or in the case where the address family is :const:`AF_CAN` the protocol should be one of :const:`CAN_RAW`, :const:`CAN_BCM` or :const:`CAN_ISOTP`

+   If *fileno* is specified, the values for *family*, *type*, and *proto* are auto-detected from the specified file descriptor.
+Auto-detection can be overruled by calling the function with explicit *family*, *type*, or *proto* arguments.
+This only affects how Python represents e.g. the return value of :meth:`socket.getpeername` but not the actual OS resource.
 Unlike :func:`socket.fromfd`, *fileno* will return the same socket and not a duplicate.
 This may help close a detached socket using :meth:`socket.close()`.

    The newly created socket is :ref:`non-inheritable <fd_inheritance>`.